This Ain’t My First Rodeo

 Lobster Ravioli, anyone?

-I had this dish the first time I came, and it was equally delicious this time.
+I had this dish the first time I came to Vicoletto, and it was equally delicious this time.
 However, the portioning is on the truly weak side.
 Five raviolis spread out across a plate does not make a full entree.
 The price was cheaper, compared to the aforementioned entrees, but Vicoletto would be better served by increasing the price to $23 and offering four more raviolis, at least!

 This dish is served with a tomato-cream based sauce with small shrimp here and there on the plate.
 The sauce was good, and the pasta was cooked perfectly to al dente.
+I love this dish!

 If I had to guess what Vicoletto’s signature dish is, it would be the Tagliatelle.
 This dish is served with a pork ragu type of tomato sauce, topped with porcini mushrooms and truffle oil.
 We asked for a lot of fresh parmesan, and the two people who ordered this enjoyed their dish.
 The portion was decent, and when I tasted it, I felt like it needed a bit more salt to bring it to life (which is fine, as bland is easily fixed; salty is not).
 That said, I should mention that Mr. K, whose dish I was tasting, disagreed and said it was on the salty side.
 The pasta, again, was cooked perfectly.

 Now, nearing midnight, it was time for dessert.
-This was the course for which they had, again, run out of my first choice — the Panna Cotta.
+This was the course for which Vicoletto had, again, run out of my first choice — the Panna Cotta.
 My next favorite would have been the tiramisu, so I gladly ordered that.